 Read time 6 minutes

-When a user deletes a useless file from his system, it goes directly to the Recycle bin/Trash folder, and it remains there until the user either clears the whole Trash or deletes that specific file from the Trash folder.
-Now, it’s a general wisdom that when a file is deleted from the Trash, it gets permanently deleted from the system.
-However, it’s not exactly the case.
-When a file is deleted and even cleared from the Trash, it never gets truly deleted.
+When a user removes an unnecessary file from their system, it is immediately sent to the Recycle Bin or Trash folder, where it will stay until the user decides to either empty the entire bin or delete that specific file from the folder.
+It is commonly believed that once a file is deleted from the Trash, it is permanently removed from the system.
+However, this is not entirely accurate.
+Even after a file is deleted and the Trash is emptied, it is not completely erased from the system.

 When you delete a file you just send instructions to Windows that the space the file occupies is now available to write again.
 In between deletion and over writing the space is the time you can easily recover the data with the help of any efficient data recovery tool.
 This, however, also comes with a risk of unauthorized access to your confidential data.
 One way to overcome this risk is to try overwriting the deleted files with appropriate methods.
 Enterprises and individuals with confidential data on their systems employ these methods to delete data permanently from PC.